 Corneal Cross-Linking CXL

-Vitamin B2 drops (Riboflavin) are dropped on to the cornea, normally for 20 minutes.
+At smile laser eye centre multan Vitamin B2 drops (Riboflavin) are dropped on to the cornea for 20 minutes.
 A special UV light is then placed in front of your eye for 10 minutes.
-The combination of Riboflavin and UV light causes extra connections (cross links) to form between the collagen fibres that make up your cornea.
-This results in your cornea becoming stronger.
-This is a process that occurs naturally with age.
+The combination of Riboflavin and UV light causes extra connections (cross links) to form between the collagen fibres of the cornea.
+This results in improved and strong cornea.

 Why do I need corneal collagen crosslinking CXL?

-CXL is recommended to patients whose keratoconus is getting worse or who are at a particularly high risk of progressive keratoconus.
+CXL is recommended to patients showing signs of keratoconous.
 Your eye doctor will consider your spectacle prescription, your corneal topography (a special map taken of the front of your eye) and your vision when making the decision to offer CXL.